 Before getting started - if you're brand new - I want you to first read my beginner's guide to edibles.

-I also want you to know that your tolerance for smoking, vaping, or inhaling has no bearing on your tolerance for edibles.
+I also want you to know that your tolerance for smoking, vaping, or inhaling has no influence on your tolerance for edibles.

-With that being said, a lot of people enjoy edibles over smoking for a myriad of reasons.
-The most common reason is health-related.
+With that being said, a lot of people enjoy edibles over smoking for so many reasons; the most common reason is health-related.

 Another reason is the experience.
 The high from THC in edibles can be stronger and offer a different, whole-body experience.